fabianmartins/alienattack.workshop/README.md

 ##### [Problem]
 It seems that a *'session'* parameter is missing, and this is making the application to break.

-This parameter holds the game session configuration, every time when the Manager creates a new session, or closes it.
+This parameter holds the game session configuration.
+Every time when the Manager creates a new session, or closes it, it's updated.
 The parameter must exist on the back-end.
 We need to create it.

 ##### [Solution guidance]
 1. On the AWS Console, go to Systems Manager.